-If you are employee of a UKAS accredited body with specific concerns about those activities which relate to their accreditation, we would always encourage you to try to resolve any concerns you have within your organisation.
-However, if you have followed this route, or you do not feel able to raise a concern within your organisation, you can raise you concern in confidence with us at UKAS.
+If you are an employee of a UKAS accredited body with specific concerns about those activities which relate to their accreditation, we would always encourage you to try to resolve any concerns you have within your organisation.
+However, if you have followed this route, or you do not feel able to raise a concern within your organisation, you can raise your concern in confidence with us at UKAS.
 Further information on “Raising a Concern” with UKAS can be found here.

 We are committed to resolving complaints fairly and impartially.
 However, in a small minority of cases, some parties pursue their complaints in a manner which can either impede the investigation of their complaint or cause significant resource issues for UKAS.
 This can occur whilst a complaint is under investigation, or once we have finished dealing with the complaint.

-UKAS has therefore, adopted the Local Government Ombudsman’s (LGO) definition of “unreasonable complainant behaviour” and “unreasonable persistent complaints” and this will be used when determining if a complainant should be considered vexatious.
+UKAS has therefore adopted the Local Government Ombudsman’s (LGO) definition of “unreasonable complainant behaviour” and “unreasonable persistent complaints” and this will be used when determining if a complainant should be considered vexatious.

-- Appeals (UKAS customers only)
+Appeals (UKAS customers only)

-UKAS operates a two-stage appeals process and guidelines regarding the process and how to submit an appeal can be found here.
+UKAS operates a two-stage appeals process, and guidelines regarding the process and how to submit an appeal can be found here.